MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialnavigationstartedeventargs_isnavigatingy.md

 ## -description
 Gets whether the navigation gesture the user is performing involves motion on the vertical axis.

-If the user has moved their hand so as to snap to horizontal rails, for example, this will return false.

 ## -property-value
 Whether the gesture involves vertical navigation.

 ## -remarks
+If the user has moved their hand or spatial controller so as to snap to horizontal rails, for example, this will return false.

 ## -examples